 My husband and I have been attending an evening class at our church.

-Last week we were discussing worship and the speaker mentioned how idolatry – prioritizing something else before God – can creep into our lives…even marriage.
+Last week, we were discussing worship and the speaker talked about idolatry.
+How prioritizing something else before God can creep into our lives…even our marriage.

 I couldn’t help but think about the formerly broken areas of my life.

 And how even though I am now healed, I am tempted to make my husband priority over God.

 You see when we are broken, we crave a fix.

 We want our pain and discomfort to go away now.